fedhere/UInotebooks/docker_installation_instructions.md

 cd ucsl-image/image/
 ```

-**even if you cannot get this far due to installation issues, make sure you download both the docker image and the docker software**

 - Edit docker-compose to point to the correct volume where you have the notebooks or want the notebooks to persist
 ``` yaml